creati8e/MVPCore/README.md

 }
 ```
 # How it works
-App based on dagger's components caching.
+Library based on dagger's components caching.
 So all dependencies (presenters) are retained across configuration change.
 You no need to manually inject, library do it automatically.
 This done via reflection.

 ## ViewState